-The Meetings for Worship on Tuesday 3rd September will be held at 9am and 2pm, and each will be followed by protest singing using a Quaker song book that will be distributed beforehand.
+The Meetings for Worship on Tuesday 3rd September will be held at 9am and 2pm, and each will be followed by protest singing – get ready to join in with this by singing along here.
 There will also be time for some Quaker worship and reflection from 18:30 in an “equinox” evening gathering.

 There are three key elements to our action: meeting for worship, a collective Quaker “craftivist” tapestry, and protest singing.
 More details of these are below.